MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-preparation-wsfc.md

 ### Create cluster using PowerShell

 The simplest method to create a local single-node cluster is through executing a simple PowerShell command on the Windows Server OS hosting SQL Server.
 This method has limitations as it is intended for single-server machines not joined in a domain.
-Creating a cluster using this method will not allow you to administer it using the graphical user interface Failover Cluster Manager.
+Creating a cluster using this method won't allow you to administer it using the graphical user interface Failover Cluster Manager.

 If you need a quick way to create a single-node cluster on your machine, execute the following PowerShell command: